Beverly Hills Property Division Lawyer

 For most couples, the biggest asset will be what is called the “marital home.”
 This is the primary residence of the couple during the marriage and is often the most contested part of a divorce when it comes to assets and property division.
 There is sentimental value in terms of family memories but also monetary value because it is real estate, so both parties usually want to keep the marital property.

 A divorced couple will not be able to share custody of a house in the same way they might share custody of their children, and they certainly don’t want to live there together anymore.
 How is the marital property dealt with during property division?
 The couple basically has three options: sell the house and split the profits; the home is refinanced, and one spouse buys the other spouse out; or the primary custodial parent of minor children retains the house until the youngest child is no longer a minor.
-Once the youngest child is no longer a minor, the couple may sell the house and split the profits, or one spouse may buy the other spouse out.
-While these options are basically the same for most couples when it comes to the marital home or primary residence, a trusted property division lawyer will make sure you understand the options, your rights, and the potential financial impacts of each option with what is considered community property and the marital home.

 Do I Need a Property and Asset Division Lawyer?

-If you and your soon-to-be-ex-spouse were unable to come to an agreement regarding property division and related assets, then you certainly need legal counsel.
-An experienced property and asset division lawyer assists their client in ensuring a fair fight for what they deserve, as well as answering any questions and overseeing the legal side of the process.
 This could mean meeting with the spouse and their lawyer for family law charges on your behalf, negotiating terms, gathering relevant financial evidence, and representing your interests in a court of law.
 When dealing with something as important (and costly) as dividing up who gets what in a divorce, it makes logical sense to arm yourself with an experienced property and asset division lawyer willing to fight for you.

 Can a Lawyer Help?